 Calculating Moment Of Inertia

-In order to calculate the moment of inertia of a rotating object then there are several ways to do so.
+There are several ways to calculate the moment of inertia of a rotating object.
 Generally, for uniform objects, the moment of inertia is calculated by taking the square of its distance from the axis of rotation (r2) and the product of its mass.
 Now, in the case of non-uniform objects, we can calculate the moment of inertia by taking the sum of individual point masses at each different radius.
 If we keep this thing in mind calculating the moment of inertia can be done for any system.

 We follow the given formula: